bjnath/demodocs/INSTALL.rst

 Installation via pip and conda
 ------------------------------------------------------------------------------

+These install only ``scikit-image`` and its dependencies; pip has an option to include related packages.

 .. _install-via-pip:

 pip
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These install only scikit-image and its dependencies; there also an option to add related packages.
 It's assumed you can use your system's command line to install packages and are using a
 `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_

 [1] There's nothing to stop you from using pip without virtual environments, but `it's a bad idea <???>`_.
-In particular, if you do this do not use 'sudo' or install as root.
+In particular, if you use bare do this do not use 'sudo' or install as root.

-To install the current scikit-image you'll need at least Python 3.6.
-If your Python is older, you can find a compatible version of scikit-image from `an older release <https://github.com/scikit-image/scikit-image/releases>`_.
+To install the current ``scikit-image`` you'll need at least Python 3.6.
+If your Python is older, you can find a compatible version of ``scikit-image`` from `an older release <https://github.com/scikit-image/scikit-image/releases>`_.

---- explain how to install an older scikit-image
+??? explain how to install an older ``scikit-image``

 .. code-block:: sh